Acadia Healthcare Company, Inc. Investors: Please Contact The Portnoy Law Firm To Recover Your Losses. December 16, 2024 Deadline To File Lead Plainti...

 (MENAFN- GlobeNewsWire - Nasdaq) Investors can contact the law firm at no cost to learn more about recovering their losses

 LOS ANGELES, Nov.
-13, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Acadia Healthcare Company, Inc. ("Acadia Healthcare" or the "Company") (NASDAQ: ACHC) investors of a class action representing investors that bought securities between Feb ruary 28, 2020 and Sept ember 26, 2024 , inclusive (the "Class Period").
+15, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Acadia Healthcare Company, Inc. ("Acadia Healthcare" or the "Company") (NASDAQ: ACHC) investors of a class action representing investors that bought securities between February 28, 2020 and October 18, 2024 , inclusive (the "Class Period").
 Acadia Healthcare investors have until December 16 , 2024 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy , by phone 310-692-8883 or email : ..., to discuss their legal rights, or click here to join the case.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.